The 2018/19 series rules for the 2KCup South Island are listed below.

 2.11.1: During any race, any vehicle that laps quicker than a breakout time (Levels 1.18.0 and Ruapuna 1.47.5) will receive a points penalty of three points deducted for every lap completed that is faster than the breakout time.

-2.12: Cars must be dent free with all trim, all seats & mats in place (excepting vehicles with approved roll bar/cages where we will allow removal of small trim parts where necessary) and no primer paint coats visible.
+2.12:2.12: Cars must be dent free with all trim and all seats in place (excepting vehicles with approved roll bar/cages where we will allow removal of small trim parts where necessary).
+Interior sound deadening and carpets may be removed from the floor and firewall only.
+Floor area must be painted and tidy with no primer paint coats visible.

 2.13: Cars with an approved MSNZ roll cage (not roll bar) may replace the front passengers seat with a competition seat, all other cars must run the standard passengers seats.